ldn-softdev/jtc/README.md

 ##### Insert/merge option:
-Option `-i` (as well as `-u`) requires an argument in a fully qualified JSON notation (it has to be a valid JSON).
+Option `-i` (as well as `-u`) requires an argument in a fully qualified JSON notation (it has to be a valid JSON), or a file containing a valid JSON.
 There are different modes how insert/merge option work:

 Consider inserting one array (e.g.: `["a", "b", "c"]`) into another, e.g.: `[1, 2, 3]`.
 By default, insertion occurs like this:
 ```